Mayur-git41/Password-Testing-project/README.md

 ## Thank You! 👏

-We appreciate you taking the time to explore our Password Strength Checker project.
+We appreciate you taking the time to explore our Password Testing project.
 Your online security is our top priority, and we hope this tool helps you keep your accounts safe.

 ## Hashtags 📌